 By default, the creator of a work (its author) owns the copyright in the work.
 A major exception to this is that an employer generally owns copyright in works created by its employees, though UNT and most other universities allow employees to keep the copyright in certain scholarly and creative work: see the “Who Owns the Copyright: UNT or Me?” tab on this guide.

-The default rule is that the author is the owner of the copyright to a work.
-Because of this, publication agreements commonly require you to assign your entire copyright over to the publisher in exchange for publishing your work.
-This means that, upon signing such an agreement, the author(s) loses all control over their work in exchange for publication.
-Their work would then belongs to the publisher.
+A scholarly publisher will therefore need to get the author’s permission in order to publish their work.
+Some publication agreements require you to assign your entire copyright over to the publisher in exchange for publishing your work.
+This means that, upon signing such an agreement, you will lose all control over your work in exchange for publication.
+Your work would then belong to the publisher.

 In deciding whether or not you are willing to transfer your entire copyright to a publisher, consider what you want to do with your work besides have it published.
 Retaining ownership of the copyright ensures that you will be able to do all of the following without constraints:

 Include it in future works like your dissertation or thesis

 Allow colleagues to reuse parts of your work in their writing